 In this modern era, people hardly get time for distraction-free reading.
 Everyone wants to read more in less time.
 For this reason, people have developed many speed reading techniques.
 Nowadays, the readings are mostly done on digital screens rather than on paper pages.
 You will be amazed to know that there are many speed reading tools made for your smart device or computer to speed up your reading.
 Some people have developed their skills so far that these tools let them read up to a thousand words per minute.
 This is insane, right?
 But this thing is possible.
-So, if you are a Linux user, you can skim a few news articles while waiting for the morning coffee by using a Linux speed reading tool.
+If you are a Linux user, you can skim a few news articles while waiting for the morning coffee using a Linux speed reading tool.

 Best Linux Speed Reading Tools

 Speed reading tools are mostly terminal-based or browser-based scripts.
 This is why these simple tools don’t affect the performance of your machine.
 Linux users always think about productivity.
 There are quite a few Linux speed reading tools available out there.
 Some are stand-alone apps, while some need a browser and an internet connection to run.
-Here we have enlisted 10 best Linux speed reading tools, which will boost up your reading journey.
+Here we have enlisted the 10 best Linux speed reading tools, which will boost your reading journey.

 SpeedRead is a terminal-based speed reading tool for Linux.
 The user interface is pretty basic, but it has some useful features.
 It is almost similar to the popular speed reading tool, Spritz.
 The code is written in Perl.
 It uses the RSVP or Rapid Serial Visual Presentation method for speed reading.
 This technique shows the text word by word at a certain speed in the optimal eye position.

 - This tool is very lightweight and simple.

 - Users can control the speed in words per minute.